dionarodrigues/diogorodrigues.dev/blog/2023-02-28-reactjs-behind-the-scenes.en.md

 ## React documentary summary (spoiler alert)

-**The year was 2011 when React started on Facebook - in a scenario where jQuery, Backbone.js, MooTools and other similar tools dominated front-end development.
+**The year was 2011 when React started on Facebook - in a scenario where jQuery, Backbone, MooTools and other similar javascript tools dominated front-end development.
 They first called it Bolt.js**, then thought about FBolt.js until it became React.js.
 Sometimes referred to as a framework, sometimes as a library.

 Based on the difficulties Facebook's front-end team was having in creating a complex UI at the time, two software engineers created **Bolt.js, a client-side MVC framework that tied together some existing JS tools to handle with the complex interactivity** of primitive Facebook timeline, chat, news feed and other advanced applications.

-However as the use of Bolt.js and also the team grew, **[Jordan Walk](https://twitter.com/jordwalke), a product engineer working in ads at the time, had some interesting ideas for changing Bolt, making it much more functional, removing its MVC architecture and adding the concept of re-rendering when something in the UI has changed - that's when React came into being**, but with its initial name as FBolt (Functional Bolt).
+But as the use of Bolt.js and also the team grew, **[Jordan Walk](https://twitter.com/jordwalke), a product engineer working in ads at the time, had some interesting ideas for changing Bolt, making it much more functional, removing its MVC architecture and adding the concept of re-rendering when something in the UI has changed - that's when React came into being**, but with its initial name as FBolt (Functional Bolt).
 Later they also introduced JSX syntax and, through [Jin Chen](https://twitter.com/jingc) ideas, another great software engineer, they also introduced ways for handling states in React based on Flux architecture, which was a new chapter in the framework development process.

 But it was around 2012, when Facebook acquired Instagram, that the framework was renamed React and **the web version of Instagram was the first full end-to-end application in production developed using this modern tool**.